Distinguishing compact objects in extreme-mass-ratio inspirals by gravitational waves: Data Analysis and Results

-We use the Fisher information matrix to discuss further the parameter estimation accuracy for $\hat{s}$, $\mu_{2}$, and $C_{\rm Q}$.Fisher information matrix $\Gamma$ is an important method for parameter analysis and estimation\cite{cutler1994gravitational}.
+We use the Fisher information matrix to discuss further the parameter estimation accuracy for $m1$, $m2$, $a$, $\hat{s}$, $\mu_{2}$, $C_{Q}$, $\theta$, $\phi$, $D_{L}$.
+Additionally, we provide a visual representation of the posterior probability distributions and correlations among these parameters, as illustrated in \cref{fig:corner_mr5,fig:corner_mr4}.
+Fisher information matrix $\Gamma$ is an important method for parameter analysis and estimation \cite{cutler1994gravitational}.
 The matrix for a GW signal $h$ parameterized by $\lambda$ is given by

-where $\lambda=(M_{\rm co}, \hat{s}, \mu_{2}, C_{\rm Q})$ for EMRIs.
+where $\lambda=(m1, m2, a, \hat{s}, \mu_{2}, C_{Q}, \theta, \phi, D_{L})$ for EMRIs.
 The parameter estimation errors $\Delta\lambda$ due to Gaussian noise have the normal distribution $\mathcal{N}(0,\Gamma^{-1})$ in the case of high SNR, and the root-mean-square errors in the general case can be approximated as